Weinstein handlebodies for complements of smoothed toric divisors: Lifting co-normals to Kirby diagrams

-The standard front projection on $J^1(S^1)$ is to the $(x,z)$ coordinates.
-We draw this projection as a rectangle, where $x\in S^1$ is the horizontal coordinate so the left and right sides of the rectangle are identified.
-The unfolding of the polygon to a rectangle provides the front projection of $\Lambda$ in the model neighborhood of $\Gamma_0$.
-Here it is important that $\Gamma_0$ was co-oriented by the inward normal direction, which gets sent by the unfolding to the upward $\partial_z$ direction.
+The front projection on $J^1(S^1)$ is to the $(\theta ,z)$ coordinates.
+We draw this projection as a rectangle, where $ \theta \in S^1$ is the horizontal coordinate, and where the left and right sides of the rectangle are identified.
+The unfolding of the polygon to a rectangle provides the front projection of $\Lambda$ in $N(\Gamma_0)$.
+Here it is important that $\Gamma_0$ is co-oriented by the inward normal direction, which gets sent by the unfolding to the upward $\partial_z$ direction.
 This corresponds to the fact that the Reeb push-off of $\Gamma_0$ is the co-normal lift of an inward normal push-off of $\partial(A\cup F)$, and the Reeb pushoff in the $J^1(S^1)$ picture is an upward $\partial_z$ push-off.